 We are naturally most sensitive to the midrange where much human speech takes place.
 Take note of the natural increase in sensitivity around 4 kHz that coincides with speech intelligibility and sibilance.

 This section shows that not only do headphones have frequency responses, but our own ears do as well.
 In fact, if we have hearing damage in one ear, our two ears will actually have different frequency responses.

 Microphones, speakers, and other transducers that deal with sound and audio will also have frequency responses.

 To learn more about microphone frequency response, check out my article The Complete Guide To Microphone Frequency Response (With Mic Examples).

 Headphones interact with our eardrums in interesting ways.

-Let’s think about it.
-Headphones are essentially small loudspeakers that are placed just outside your ear or even within your ear canal (as is the case with earphones).
-Unless someone is whispering into your ear or you press your ear near or against a sound source, it is rare that you’ll experience sound in nature like you do when wearing headphones.
+Let's think about it.
+Headphones are essentially small loudspeakers placed just outside your ear or even within your ear canal (as is the case with earphones).
+Unless someone is whispering into your ear or you press your ear near or against a sound source, you'll rarely experience sound in nature like you do when wearing headphones.

 To learn more about the differences between headphones and earphones, check out my article What Are The Differences Between Headphones And Earphones?

 This proximity is at the root of some interesting interactions between headphones and our general sense of hearing.